apache/drill/_docs/sql-reference/sql-commands/079-select.md

 | ON join in FROM clause         | FROM table1 JOIN table2 ON table1.col1=table2.col1 |

-You must specify a join condition when more than one table is listed in the FROM clause.
+- You must specify a join condition when more than one table is listed in the FROM clause.

-Non-equijoins are supported if the join also contains an equality condition on the same two tables as part of a conjunction:
+- Non-equi joins are supported if the join is an inner join with an equality condition on the same two tables as part of a conjunction:

 		table1.col1 = table2.col1 AND table1.c2 < table2.c2

-This restriction applies to both inner and outer joins.
+	Drill does not support non-equi joins as outer joins.

 ## Subqueries